Jackie Chan: I AM Green Hero

 Jackie Chan: Green Hero Exhibition, Leonardo Museum, Salt Lake City - courtesy of The Leonardo Museum

-After participating in a panel discussion on environmental sustainability at The Leonardo Museum in Salt Lake City, he spoke about his lesser known sustainable movie practices:
+After participating in a panel discussion on environmental sustainability at The Leonardo Museum in Salt Lake City, Chan spoke about his lesser-known sustainable practices on movie sets:

-If you go to a Jackie Chan movie set, I have my own rules.
+If you come to a Jackie Chan movie set, I have my own rules.
 Everyone has to think about waste; they have to write their names on their paper cups.
 I even have a place for you to put your own cup.
-If I can bring this kind of thinking to Utah and educate even two people: it’s worth it.
+If I can bring this kind of thinking to Utah and educate even two people, it’s worth it.”

 Jackie Chan speaking at ‘FOCUS: Understanding Environmental Protection and Sustaining a Civilisation Through Reuse and Redesign’ in Salt Lake City, Utah - Courtesy of the Artist